oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 ![apex_url](images/apex_url.png " ")

-You will then need to open a new browser window or tab and copy the URL into the address bar and replace "apex" at the end of the URL:
+You will then need to open a new browser window or tab and copy the URL into the address bar (note that your URL may have a different hostname) and replace "apex" at the end of the URL:

 `https://host_name.adb.us-ashburn-1.oraclecloudapps.com/ords/apex`